Layr-Labs/eigenlayer-middleware/docs/middlewareV2/AVSRegistrar.md

 ) external virtual onlyAllocationManager;
 ```

 Deregisters an operator from one or more operator sets.
-This function can be called by an operator OR by the AVSs ejector if it has configured permissions in the [Core `Permission Controller`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/main/docs/permissions/PermissionController.md).
+This function can be called by on the `AllocationManager` by either the operator OR  the AVSs ejector if the AVS has configured permissions in the [Core `Permission Controller`](https://github.com/Layr-Labs/eigenlayer-contracts/blob/main/docs/permissions/PermissionController.md).

 *Effects:*
 - Emits `OperatorDeregistered` event